 Chinese New Year has been celebrated for thousands of years, in countries all over the world.
 People spend the last 15 days of the old year cleaning, preparing, and settling debts.
 On the eve of the new moon, a special feast is prepared.
-Then, the first 15 days of the New Year are spent celebrating with lion dances, firecrackers, and parades.
-This year, Chinese New Year begins Friday, February 16.
-Here are some of our favorite Chinese New Year activities for the classroom, each paired with an informative read aloud.
+Then, the first 15 days of the New Year are spent celebrating with dancing, firecrackers, and parades.
+This year, Chinese New Year begins Tuesday, February 5.

 Just a heads up, WeAreTeachers may collect a share of sales form the links on this page.
 We only recommend items our team loves!

-1. Happy, Happy Chinese New Year by Demi + Chinese Pellet Drum
+5. Read Happy, Happy Chinese New Year by Demi and make these Chinese Pellet Drums.

 The book: This delightfully illustrated book by Demi is a detailed celebration of the many exciting aspects the Chinese New Year.
 Infused with joy and filled with information!